Configurating a Simulation¶

 * For grape specific simulations, valid end types are: endodorm, ecodorm, budbreak, verasion, ripe, max_duration.

 max_duration controls the maximum duration in days that a crop can be active.
-Regardless of the crop_end_type, if the maximum duration is reached, the crop will become inactive, although the site simulation may continue.
+Regardless of the crop_end_type, if the maximum duration is reached, the crop will become inactive, although the soil simulation may continue.

 Full Example¶